The Best Men's Running Shoes of 2017

 The Bottom Line

-We have logged more than 15 miles in each of our 11 test models, which has given us a solid base for evaluating running shoes.
+We have logged more than 15 miles in each of our 11 test models, which has given us a base for evaluating running shoes.
 After this extensive research, we have found some favorites, but this is still fairly subjective.
-Keep in mind that everyone's feet are different, so if our favorite doesn't fit your foot (or, as in the case of the Altra Torin 2.5, our feet don't fit your favorite shoe), you many want to explore some of the other models that we tested to find the proper model.
+Keep in mind that everyone's feet are different.
+If our favorite doesn't fit your foot (or, as in the case of the Altra Torin 2.5, our feet don't fit your favorite shoe), you many want to explore some of the other models that we tested to find the proper footwear.
 All-in-all, each model that we tested is worthy and we are sure there is something for everyone in our test field.

-Make sure and find the appropriate fit and style of running shoe for your feet and running style.
-This will enhance your performance and reduce the chance of injury.
+Make sure and find the appropriate fit and style of running shoe for your feet and running style to enhance your performance and reduce the chance of injury.

 — Ryan Baham